charsleysa/zero/README.md

 # Zero.js – a minimalist JavaScript library

 Zero is a minimalist JavaScript library for modern browsers with a largely jQuery-compatible API.
-If you use jQuery or Zepto, you already know how to use Zero.
+If you use jQuery or Zepto.js, you already know how to use Zero.

 Zero began as a fork from Zepto.js but has had its internals restructured to be compatible with all modern browsers.